rustwasm/wasm-bindgen/README.md

 * The `JsValue` type and `&JsValue` (not mutable references)
 * Vectors and slices of supported integer types and of the `JsValue` type.

 All of the above can also be returned except borrowed references.
+Passing `Vec<JsValue>` as an argument to a function is not currently supported.
 Strings are implemented with shim functions to copy data in/out of the Rust heap.
 That is, a string passed to Rust from JS is copied to the Rust heap (using a generated shim to malloc some space) and then will be freed appropriately.